antonrh/anydi/docs/usage.md

 By using `lazy=True`, you can avoid unnecessary object creation and improve the performance of your application.

+## Modules

 ## Application Scan

-`PyxDI` provides a simple way to register providers and inject dependencies by scanning modules or packages.
+`PyxDI` provides a simple way to inject dependencies by scanning modules or packages.
 For example, your application might have the following structure:

 ```
 /app